achille-martin/pyqt-crom/README.md

 <a id="sysroot-non-standard-python-modules"></a>
 #### 2.2.2.
 Specify non-standard python modules

-Non-standard python modules are modules and libraries that are python libraries, but not the [standard python library](https://docs.python.org/3/library/index.html).
+Non-standard python modules are modules and libraries that are python libraries, but not from the [standard python library](https://docs.python.org/3/library/index.html).

-:bulb: In the [demo sysroot](examples/demo/demo_project/sysroot.toml), `[PyQt]` is a non-standard python module for instance.
+:bulb: _In the [demo sysroot](examples/demo/demo_project/sysroot.toml), `[PyQt]` is a non-standard python module for instance.
 Whenever you import a sub-module from the main module, you need to update the sysroot.
 For instance, if you imported `QtSql` in your `PyQt5` app (that you want to release for Android), then you must include `QtSql` in `[PyQt.android] installed_modules`._

-:warning: In the `sysroot.toml` file, `[PyQt]` is a non-standard python module that is compulsory for `PyQt5` apps.
+:warning: _In the `sysroot.toml` file, `[PyQt]` is a non-standard python module that is compulsory for `PyQt5` apps._

 <a id="sysroot-non-standard-python-modules-with-wheels"></a>
 ##### 2.2.2.1.
 Modules with wheels

 Python wheels are the new standard of pre-built binary package format for Python modules and libraries.
 This means that Python modules are ready to be installed by unpacking, without having to build anything.

-The advantage is that it is faster to install compared to a package that needs to get built.
-The limitation is that wheels are platform and version dependent, so they are tied to a specific version of Python on a specific platform.
+The advantage of python wheels is that they enable faster instllation of a package, compared to a package that needs to get built.

+The limitation of python wheels is that they are platform and version dependent, so they are tied to a specific version of Python on a specific platform.
 Sometimes finding the right wheel can be tricky.

-[Python Wheels website](https://pythonwheels.com/) offers an overview of all Python modules with wheels available.
+:bulb: _[Python Wheels website](https://pythonwheels.com/) offers an overview of all Python modules with wheels available._

 The fastest way to specify a non-standard python module with wheels in the sysroot is to follow the guide:
 1) **TODO**